Why is My Dog's Anus Swollen?

 • Trauma or a blow

-My dog is leaking fluid from his anus and has a swollen anus
+My dog has a swollen anus and is leaking fluid

-If the problem is that your dog's anus is swollen and leaking, then he is most likely suffering from one of these causes:
+If your dog's anus is swollen and leaking, it could be due to one of the following causes:

-• Anal infection (especially if the fluid is yellow or green and even a little thick)
+• Anal infection: If the fluid is yellow or green and even a little thick, it could indicate an infection.

 My dog has swelling between the anus and testicles

-If you have a male dog and you notice that he has swelling between the anus and testicles, it may be due to any of the conditions mentioned as causes so far.
+If you have a male dog and you notice swelling between the anus and the testicles, it could be due to any of the above conditions.

-However, it can also be due to a testicular problem or if you have just castrated your dog and he has swelling between the anus and the scrotum or in the scar area.
-It is normal if the operation is recent, but if it is a few days ago, it is not, and there could be infection in the surgical wound.
+It could also be related to a testicular problem or recent neutering.
+If your dog has been neutered and there is swelling between the anus and scrotum or in the scar area, it's normal if the surgery was recent.
+However, if several days have passed, it's not normal and there could be an infection in the surgical wound.

-On the other hand, in the case of a female dog, this area can also become inflamed when she is in heat if, in her case, the genital area usually swells a lot, because if she rubs or nibbles the genital area, the swelling can pass to the anal or perianal part.
-However, in the case of spaying or neutering the bitch, this reaction is not normal in the anal area.
+In a female dog, this area can also become inflamed if she is in heat.
+If she tends to have significant swelling in the genital area and rubs or nibbles at it, the swelling may spread to the anal or perianal area.
+However, this reaction is not normal in the anal area after spaying or neutering.